 Certain projects require setting up scaffolding on a public road or footpath which will require permission from the local council.
-This will further increase the cost of scaffolding as it will impact the duration of project.
+This will further increase the cost of scaffolding as it will impact the duration of the project.
 So make sure to get the permission first before engaging the scaffolding company.

 The scaffolding costs varies greatly when it comes to how easily accessible your building is.
 If the scaffolding frame is set up quickly and efficiently, you can expect low costs especially if you are paying day rate.
 If scaffolding has to be maneuvered through tight passages or through the building then expect the cost to go up.